deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 Depending on your application, you may implement several different caches at different layers, each with different strategies and configurations.

-There are tons of great articles on caching, like [this](https://dev.to/kalkwst/database-caching-strategies-16in) and [this](https://medium.com/geekculture/overview-of-caching-distributed-cache-caching-patterns-techniques-6130a116820) and [this](https://levelup.gitconnected.com/6-caching-strategies-for-system-design-interviews-8cf22193b360) and [this](https://www.neovolve.com/2008/10/08/cache-expiration-policies/) and [this](https://www.linkedin.com/pulse/exploring-caching-patterns-microservices-architecture-saeed-anabtawi/), so I won't go into any more detail here.
+There are tons of great articles on caching and the pros and cons of various strategies, like [this](https://dev.to/kalkwst/database-caching-strategies-16in) and [this](https://medium.com/geekculture/overview-of-caching-distributed-cache-caching-patterns-techniques-6130a116820) and [this](https://levelup.gitconnected.com/6-caching-strategies-for-system-design-interviews-8cf22193b360) and [this](https://www.neovolve.com/2008/10/08/cache-expiration-policies/) and [this](https://www.linkedin.com/pulse/exploring-caching-patterns-microservices-architecture-saeed-anabtawi/) and [this](https://hazelcast.com/blog/a-hitchhikers-guide-to-caching-patterns/), so I won't go into any more detail here.
+I make reference to the cache-aside, read-through, and refresh-ahead strategies later, so you can see these resources for more information on them.
 Remember to finish this article first before falling down the external links rabbit hole 😅.

 ## What is fault tolerance?